 Access Studies Program

-An entrance program to prepare and transition Aboriginal learners into degree programs at UBC, including for-credit courses as well as tutorials and workshops to enhance academic skills and knowledge.
+An entrance program to prepare and transition Indigenous learners into degree programs at UBC, including for-credit courses as well as tutorials and workshops to enhance academic skills and knowledge.

 UBC Okanagan Events